 Teeth Extractions in Chico CA

-We recognize that nobody wants to have teeth extracted.
+We recognize that nobody wants to have a tooth extraction.
 At South Chico Dental Care, we do everything possible to save your natural teeth.
 In some cases, however, it may be best to remove a tooth that’s damaged to the point where it’s putting your other teeth at risk.

 If a tooth extraction is necessary, rest assured that Chico dentist Dr. Daniel Surh has the experience necessary to make sure that your extraction is as efficient and comfortable as possible.

 Why Do I Need an Extraction?

-An extraction may be necessary for a number of reasons.
-Some of the most common reasons for extracting a tooth include:
+Teeth extractions in Chico, CA are necessary for a number of reasons.
+Some of the most common reasons for teeth extractions include:

 - Deep decay